Intermittent Fasting for Women: Unlocking Health and Wellness

 1. Nutrient Deficiencies

-• Skipping meals can lead to missing essential nutrients.
+• Skipping Meals: May lead to inadequate intake of essential nutrients.

 3. Impact on Hormones